technicalgardener/python-gui-basics/1. Python Basics/README.md

 # work in progress
-this message will be removed along with original notes folder when merge is complete
+this message will be removed along with the "original notes" folder when merge is complete.
+Additional python notes may be found within "original notes"